 Your Image is the packaging for your brand – how you look (your clothes, body language, eye contact), how you sound (your tone of voice, volume, language) and how you act.
 Your Image is where people access your brand, gathering clues to the other five elements.

-Why is a personal brand important?
+Why is personal impact important?

 “Your brand is what people say about you when you’re not in the room.”